galaxyproject/admin-training/README.md

 #### Evening Program

-Helena (@erasche) might be going to Mad Mex which has $6 "all you can eat tacos".
-You're welcome to join her for further Galaxy admin discussion!
+Helena (@erasche) might be going to [Mad Mex](https://goo.gl/maps/r2UqUVnmHyQ2) which seems to have $6 "all you can eat burritos".
+You're welcome to join her for further Galaxy admin discussion.

 ### Tuesday
 **29th January**